Questions About Breast Cancer?

 We might recommend breast surgery, radiation therapy, and chemotherapy either alone or in combination to treat any breast tumors you may have.
 If you’re diagnosed with a tumor that requires immediate surgical treatment, we can book an appointment for you to see a surgeon within 24-36 hours.
 Our Radiation Oncology Department is staffed by the area's leading radiation oncologists, radiation therapists, medical physicists and a medical dosimetrist, who will all make sure you’re treated effectively and safely.If you need breast surgery, our team will review options with you.
 Together, we work to come up with a plan best suited for you.

 High-Risk Breast Cancer Program

-If you’re considered high risk for breast cancer due to family history or other factors, we offer many services including genetic testing.
+If you’re considered high risk for breast cancer due to family history or other factors, we offer many services including counseling by a dedicated High Risk Breast Navigator and genetic testing.
 We work together with the Breast Center to help assess your personal situation, level of risk, and management options tailored to your needs.
 Here’s what you should know about genetic testing for hereditary cancer symptoms: